- What’s the volume of b2b txn today? Does the bear market affect your short-term expectations?

 - How will you be indispensable?
 What’s your moat?

-- What does the financial stack of a crypto company look like (b2b products for crypto companies) & where do you differentiate?
+- What does the stack of a crypto company look like, how will this evolve & where do you differentiate?

 - How are companies managing this flow today?

 - Can you share more about your product?